Find out more about our trustees, and members of our leadership and staff teams.

 Dom is a civil servant at the Department for Education where he leads on international teacher recruitment.
 Prior to becoming a trustee, Dom supported the Abbey Centre’s Hot Meals Service for two years.

-Councillor Tim Mitchell has been a Council-nominated observer on the Abbey Board since 1998.
+Councillor Tim Mitchell has been a Council-nominated observer on the Abbey Centre Board since 1998.

-He represents St James’s Ward where The Abbey Centre is located and is currently the Council’s Cabinet Member for Environment & City Management.
+He represents St James’s Ward where the Abbey Centre is located and is currently the Council’s Deputy Leader and Cabinet Member for Adult Social and Public Health.
 He is a self-employed computer consultant and is married to a teacher.